On the equation N_{K/k}(\Xi)=P(t): Calculation of the Brauer group

 \section{Calculation of the Brauer group}

-In this section, we keep notation as in \cite{CHS1} and as in \S 1 above.
+In the remainder of this paper we always assume $K/k$ is a field extension.
+In this section, we keep notations as in \cite{CHS1} and as in Section 1.
 In \cite{CHS1}, Colliot-Th\'el\`ene, Harari and Skorobogatov gave a formula for the vertical Brauer group $\Br_{vert}(X)$ and the quotient $\Br(X)/\Br_{vert}(X)$.
 They pointed out that the vertical unramified Brauer group $\Br_{vert}(X^c)$ can be calculated by the formula.
 However, it is still open how to determine the unramified Brauer group $\Br(X^c)$.
-The aim of this section is to investigate the unramified Brauer group $\Br(X^c)$.
+The aim of this section is to investigate the latter group.

-\subsection{The case $P$ is irreducible and some linear independence condition is satisfied}
+\subsection{The case $P(t)$ is irreducible and some linear independence condition is satisfied}